nationalarchives/tdr-dev-documentation/manual/alerts/ecr-scans.md

 * To rebuild a TDR service image, run the build for the master branch of that service's repository, e.g. [TDR Transfer Front End Test/master]
-* To rebuild the Jenkins Docker image, or one of the build node images, follow the [Jenkins deployment] instructions.
-Add the `--pull --no-cache` flags when running `docker build` to make sure you get the latest version of the base image and that all of the image layers are rebuilt.
-This means that if the Dockerfile tries to install any packages, Docker will install the latest version rather than using the old version which is installed on the cached image layer.
+* To rebuild the Jenkins Docker image, or one of the build node images, follow the [Jenkins deployment] instructions using the [TDR Build Jenkins Node Images] Jenkins job

 Check ECR again once the new image has been pushed.
 Scan results appear within a few seconds.

-If you want to check the results of a scan without triggering more Slack and email alerts, create a [temporary ECR repo in the Sandbox account][sandbox-ecr], and push the images to that repo first.
+If you want to check the results of a scan without triggering more Slack and email alerts, create a [temporary ECR repo in the Sandbox account][sandbox-ecr], and push the images to that repo first, using the [TDR Build Jenkins Node Images] Jenkins job

 If the scan still reports the vulnerability, follow the instructions in the CVE report to fix it.
 A common fix is to upgrade the affected package, for example